-When I had my first bite of a fresh warm cupcake on Sunday evening I swear my tastebuds had a little orgasm!
+When I had my first bite of a fresh warm cupcake on Sunday evening I swear my tastebuds did a little dance!

 A wise person once said, no good story starts with a salad, and I couldn’t agree more!
 I’ve lost count of how many times I’ve told this story, the truth is I’ll probably tell it a couple hundred more times before I die.
 I’m quite proud of it!

 This story starts with my Gran.
 She found an advert about the Best Chocolate Cake Competition in the Sunday Times and insisted I enter, she even drove out to our house to drop the article off so I could get all the details.
 I literally left it to the last minute, after contemplating entering, thinking up ideas for my cake (all cakes had to be original) and a few weeks of one sided arguments with the little voice of self-doubt in my head, I submitted my original recipe, with only a few days to spare.

 Shortly after entering I got a phone call from Hillary Biller, food editor for the Sunday Times, she called to tell me that out of hundreds of applicants I had been shortlisted to the final 6.
 We were to compete in a bake off at Sandton City Shopping Centre on 14 September 2013.
 I could hardly believe it!

 So on the 13th of September 2013 the 6 finalists met up with a few of the judges, we had drinks, followed by a wonderful dinner at The Walnut Grove in Sandton City.

 We spent the evening making new friends and chatting about baking and food in general, it was clear to see that everyone at the table had a passion for good food!

 After dinner we set off to take a sneak peek at our bake stations for the next day.